PhyrePhantom/pugbutts/index.md

 * !:removerole (@tag) (role name, case sensitive, must have role) (mod-role only) (logged in mod-log) - Removes a role from the user

-- !:support (message) - Sends a message in question to our support team
+- !:support (message) - Sends a message in question to our support team, can also be used for suggestions

 - !:makemeowner - Totally makes you owner of the Discord!
 Totally!
 100% totally legit